-FIGURE 9.19: Freesurfer segmentation on the BrainWeb MRI with comparison to TAS and FSL the gray matter is usually thicker than average cerebral cortex and that the white matter surrounded by the gray matter in the amigdala area is sometimes too thin for TAS to obtain good segmentation.
+FIGURE 9.19: Freesurfer segmentation on the BrainWeb MRI compared to TAS and FSL.

+surrounded by the gray matter in the amigdala area is sometimes too thin for TAS to obtain good segmentation.

 (a) BrainWeb MRI: N=7% IIH=40%